akshata-13/PDFtoJSON-Parser/README.md

 📌 Overview

 This project provides a Python-based PDF parsing tool with both a command-line interface (CLI) and a Streamlit dashboard.
-It converts unstructured PDF documents into a well-organized JSON format, preserving page hierarchy and distinguishing between paragraphs, tables, and charts for easier downstream analysis.:
+It converts unstructured PDF documents into a well-organized JSON format, preserving page hierarchy and distinguishing between paragraphs, tables, and charts for easier downstream analysis.

 ✨ Features